Medievalism, Academia as Culture, The Significance of Library Collections.

 I was raised in Minnesota and attended college in Oregon.
 After finishing a PhD in History at the University of Wisconsin, I returned to Oregon to spend several years teaching as an adjunct.
-I then decided to become a librarian and attended the University of North Carolina.
-I worked as rare book librarian for two years at the Medical School for Washington University in St. Louis and three years at James Madison University.
-And now I work as the librarian at the Woodrow Wilson Presidential Library & Museum.
-Much of this can be found at markedwinpeterson.com.
+I then worked as a rare book librarian at the Medical School for Washington University in St. Louis, James Madison University, and then the Woodrow Wilson Presidential Library & Museum.

-Along the way I have studied twice in Germany, worked once in Hungary, and taught on Semester at Sea on a trip around the world.
-I probably travel more than anything else, and when I am not doing that I am traveling to conferences to present crazy papers.
+Along the way I have studied twice in Germany, worked once in Hungary, and taught on Semester at Sea for a trip around the world.

 Open Society Institute Fellow, 1999-2000